Wedding Speeches

-How to start writing your speech
+How to start writing a speech

 Have you ever put together a first draft of a speech or presentation that just doesn’t get the message across that you’d been hoping for?
+We’re here to help show you how to start writing a speech.

 If so, then it is worth back peddling slightly.
 Apologies if this sounds like common sense, but experience suggests that speeches often get written as part of the following process: